IPod Classic: Revisions

 Prior to the 'It's Only Rock and Roll' event on September 9, 2009, the price of the 120 GB version was dropped to US$229.
 During the event, Apple replaced the 120 GB version with a 160 GB model, featuring the same slim profile of the 80 GB and 120 GB models.
 It retailed at US$249.
-This model is sometimes colloquially known as the "7th generation", especially amongst the iPod community (despite it only offering few new features such as Genius Mixes, as well as supporting 48-bit sector numbers).
+This model is sometimes incorrectly labelled as the "7th generation", despite it offering only a few new features, such as Genius Mixes, as well as supporting 48-bit sector numbers.

 Special editions

 U2 Special Editions

 There are four different U2 Special Edition iPod models, each with widely differing capabilities.
 However, each of the U2 models—the iPod U2 (4th Gen), iPod U2 (Color), iPod U2 (5th Gen/Video), and iPod U2 (5th Gen Enhanced) — are the same internally as the "standard" iPod model available at the time, and the U2 models vary only in case design and cost.